 Commercial Reverse Osmosis Systems

-Commercial reverse osmosis systems, in their most basic form, consist of a pressure pump, housing and membrane.
+Commercial reverse osmosis systems, in their most basic form, consist of a pressure pump, housing, and membrane.
 Water is forced into the housing under pressure and the pure water (or permeate) is collected and passed to service.
 Reject water (or concentrate) is collected from another outlet and routed to drain, with a portion of the concentrate water recycled back to the inlet of the pump.
-This means that the portion of water sent to drain is
+This means that the portion of water sent to the drain is

 kept to a minimum, allowing a recovery ratio of approx 75% to be achieved without significant fouling of the membrane.
-The recirculation allows a higher flow of water through the pump, reducing the load on it’s bearings and keeping the pump running cooler.
+The recirculation allows a higher flow of water through the pump, reducing the load on its bearings and keeping the pump running cooler.
 The recirculation on all units is adjustable.
 The controller used on commercial reverse osmosis systems constantly monitors the quality of the permeate water and is also linked with safety controls on the system, to ensure the unit cuts out on low & high pressure, high & low conductivity, and

-For boreholes and other private supplies a full water analysis is advised before installing an RO plant, Once the water analysis is provided the pre-treatment system requirements can be specified.
+For boreholes and other private supplies, a full water analysis is advised before installing an RO plant, Once the water analysis is provided the pre-treatment system requirements can be specified.